xeroctl conversations

 list

-List all conversations for the endpoint.
+List all conversations visible to the endpoint's project.
+Results are ordered by created_at descending (newest first).
 This is the default subcommand when none is specified.

 xeroctl conversations list --endpoint my-endpoint